At-Large Eligibility and Qualification Guidelines

 ** Please Note: Applicant is prohibited from using the assigned official at-large title prior to state organization approval of application and notification to the applicant that she has been accepted as a 2019 contestant.

 1. Have an positive, energetic, optimistic, driven attitude that is ready to have fun!

 2. Be a teen who meets the age eligibility requirements:

 Must be at least thirteen (13) years of age on the first day of the state competition in which she competes (6/24/2019)

 Must not be older than seventeen (17) years of age on July 31st in the calendar year of the state program in which she competes, unless she is 18 years old and has not yet graduated from high school as of that same date.

 For any avoidance of doubt, 13-17 year-old high school graduates, as well as 18 year-old non-graduates as of July 31st must compete in the teen division.

 3. Meet Guidelines set forth by the MAOTeen Organization State contract- Section 2.

-4. If applying BEFORE May 6th, 2018 you must have competed in your 2019 local competition (if, however, there is not a local competition in the county in which you reside or attend school this requirement is void).
-If you are a current 2018 local teen titleholder you may register to compete as a 2019 at-large contestant beginning January 1, 2019 (however, you are prohibited from using your 2019 at-large title until the day after you have crowned the successor to your 2018 local title).
+4. If applying BEFORE May 6, 2019, you must have competed in your 2019 local competition (if, however, there is not a local competition in the county in which you reside or attend school this requirement is void).
+If you are a current 2018 local teen titleholder you may register to compete as a 2019 at-large contestant beginning January 1, 2019 (however, you are prohibited from using your 2019 at-large title or submitting paperwork until the day after you have crowned the successor to your 2018 local title).

 5. Submit this initial online application.
 Once approved, you and your parent(s)/guardian(s) must read and sign the Contestant Contract.